Microsoft Surface Phone: Everything you need to know

 - Version 3: 8GB RAM / 500GB storage

 Now that final version sounds ludicrous, frankly.
-But this year, we saw Apple introduce a 256GB iPhone 7 Plus, as well as the OnePlus launch of the OnePlus 3 and OnePlus 3T, both of which feature 6GB of RAM.
+But last year, we saw Apple introduce a 256GB iPhone 7 Plus, as well as the OnePlus launch of the OnePlus 3 and OnePlus 3T, both of which feature 6GB of RAM.
 So there’s no real reason why Microsoft couldn’t match such valiant efforts.
 After all, if Microsoft is hoping to woo business and power users, it’ll need to kit its phones out with the very best components available.

 What’s exciting about the chip is that it’s Qualcomm’s first 10nm processor, which means it’s significantly more efficient than the old 16nm Snapdragon 820.
 Qualcomm reckons we’ll see either 40% lower power consumption or 27% higher performance, depending on what manufacturers do with the new Snapdragon 835.
 If Microsoft wants to go big with the Surface Phone, it’ll need to come packing this chip.